 If a component has a label, and you change the label text, the name of the component in the Component Browser changes to match that text.
 You can customize the name of the component by double-clicking it and typing a new name.

-You can customize the appearance of a component by selecting it and then editing its properties in the Inspector tab of the Component Browser.
-For example, from this tab you can change the alignment of the text that displays on a button.
+You can customize the appearance of a component by selecting it and then editing its properties in the component tab of the Component Browser.
+For example, from the Button tab you can change the alignment of the text that displays on a button.

 Some properties control the behavior of the component.
 For example, you can change the range of values that a numeric edit field accepts by changing the Limits property.